 Servitude to Allah is not a value to hold alongside other values…

-It is the organizing principle of life
+It is The Organizing Principle of life

 I begin from a simple belief